-- Procurement activity is undertaken with the primary objective of supporting the COPCC / Constabulary to achieve its priorities and objectives and operate compliantly, efficiently and effectively. - All procurement should achieve best Value for Money both for outcomes and the efficiency and effectiveness of the procurement process. - Procurement activity will achieve an appropriate balance between procurement risk, competition, regulatory compliance and the requirements of the business risk.
-Where there are conflicts between procurement risk and business risk, decision making will be taken at an appropriate level of seniority within the Organisation. - All procurement activity will be undertaken in a transparent, fair and consistent manner, ensuring the highest standards of probity and accountability. - All procurement will operate under robust principles and procedures to ensure best value. - Procurement activity will only be undertaken by staff authorised to do so within the Commissioner's Scheme of Delegation. (insert Link) - All staff involved in procurement activities will familiarise themselves with the Business Code of Conduct and consideration will be given to circumstances where members of staff would need to be excluded where their position may be compromised. - Consideration will be given to the register of supplier contact. - All procurement activity will comply with the Joint Procurement Regulations and Financial Regulations and Financial Rules. - All procurement activity shall comply with statutory requirements including, but not limited to, UK legislation, Directives of the any Treaty bound Community and relevant, published Government guidance including but not limited to Crown Commercial Services guidance. - All staff will adhere to the policy and procurement procedure information and seek to achieve acceptance and operation of it among colleagues and stakeholders.
+Procurement activity is undertaken with the primary objective of supporting the COPFCC / Constabulary to achieve its priorities and objectives and operate compliantly, efficiently and effectively.

+All procurement should achieve best Value for Money both for outcomes and the efficiency and effectiveness of the procurement process.

+Procurement activity will achieve an appropriate balance between procurement risk, competition, regulatory compliance and the requirements of the business risk.
+Where there are conflicts between procurement risk and business risk, decision making will be taken at an appropriate level of seniority within the Organisation.

+All procurement activity will be undertaken in a transparent, fair and consistent manner, ensuring the highest standards of probity and accountability.

+All procurement will operate under robust principles and procedures to ensure best value.
+Procurement activity will only be undertaken by staff authorised to do so within the Commissioner's Scheme of Delegation.

+All staff involved in procurement activities will familiarise themselves with the Business Code of Conduct and consideration will be given to circumstances where members of staff would need to be excluded where their position may be compromised.

+Consideration will be given to the register of supplier contact.

+All procurement activity will comply with the Joint Procurement Regulations and Financial Regulations and Financial Rules.

+All procurement activity shall comply with statutory requirements including, but not limited to, UK legislation, Directives of the any Treaty bound Community and, relevant, published Government guidance including but not limited to Crown Commercial Services guidance.
+All staff will adhere to the policy and procurement procedure information and seek to achieve All staff will adhere to the policy and procurement procedure information and seek to achieve acceptance and operation of it among colleagues and stakeholders.
-To be Read in Conjunction with the Procurement Contracting Procedures handbook providing details of Public Procurement Regulations, Procurement Routes and Procurement Processes.

 Links to Forms

 - Contract Signature Request Form

 - Contract Standing Orders Exemption Form

 - Code of Conduct Declaration form

 - Equality Analysis Form

 - Regulation 84 Report

 - Tender Evaluation Report

 - Supplier Approval Form

 - Framework Process

-- Templates
+- Templates (currently under development):

-- ITT Part 1 Invitation to Tender
+- o ITT Part 1 Invitation to Tender

-- ITT Part 2 Requirements and Specification
+- o ITT Part 2 Requirements and Specification

-- ITT Part 3 Tender Response
+- o ITT Part 3 Tender Response

 - Schedule 1 Terms and Conditions

-- Request for Quote Letter
+- o Request for Quote Letter

-- Invitation to Quote
+- o Invitation to Quote

 End of Document